Michael Harris II Player Props: Braves vs. Marlins

-The Atlanta Braves and Michael Harris II, who went 0-for-1 last time out, take on Sandy Alcantara and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+On Wednesday, Michael Harris II (on the back of going 1-for-5 with a double) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Mets.
+He had a one-hit performance in his last game (1-for-5) against the Marlins.

 Michael Harris II Game Info & Props vs. the Marlins